awsdocs/amazon-s3-userguide/doc_source/bucket-encryption.md

 When you configure your bucket to use S3 Bucket Keys for SSE\-KMS on new objects, AWS KMS generates a bucket\-level key that is used to create a unique [data key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) for objects in the bucket\.
 This bucket key is used for a time\-limited period within Amazon S3, reducing the need for Amazon S3 to make requests to AWS KMS to complete encryption operations\.

-For more information about using an S3 Bucket Key, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](bucket-key.md)\.
+For more information about using an S3 Bucket Key, see [Using Amazon S3 Bucket Keys](bucket-key.md)\.